pavlo-myskov/get-job/README.md

 <!-- TODO Add screenshots of the coverage report -->

 ## Deployment, CI/CD
-The Get Job platform is deployed on the [Heroku](https://www.heroku.com/) cloud platform and can be accessed here https://get-job.herokuapp.com or here http://get-job.live.
+The Get Job platform is deployed on the [Heroku](https://www.heroku.com/) cloud platform and can be accessed here https://get-job.live.
-The _get-job.live_ domain name is not secure as the Heroku free dyno plan does not support [SSL certificates for custom domains](https://devcenter.heroku.com/articles/ssl#dynos-and-certificate-options).
-The apps using Eco dynos can only use the built-in certificate associated with _appname.herokuapp.com_.
+The _get-job.live_ domain name uses the [Heroku DNS service](https://devcenter.heroku.com/articles/custom-domains) to point to the Heroku app.
+Usually Heroku free dyno plan does not support [SSL certificates for custom domains](https://devcenter.heroku.com/articles/ssl#dynos-and-certificate-options).
+But they provides a free ssl certificate for the _herokuapp.com_ domain.
+So the dyno is upgraded to the Hobby plan to enable the ssl certificate for the custom domain.

 The build, test, and deployment processes of the app are _automated_ using Continuous Integration based on [GitHub Actions](https://docs.github.com/en/actions) and Continuous Deployment based on [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines).